 After reflecting on your community’s current political landscape and your abilities, you have decided to run for office.
 You’re ready to make a major contribution to strengthen and improve your community.
-In order to win elections at a local level, it’s imperative to have a strong campaign strategy with the essential materials to get the word out.
+To win elections at a local level, it’s imperative to have a strong campaign strategy with the essential materials to get the word out.

 The success of any campaign begins with capturing potential voters with your presence.
 They must know who you are and what you stand for.
 While candidates for federal offices have significant funds to finance major spending on advertising, events, and promotion, most contenders for local elections have slightly smaller budgets and must focus on getting the best return on their marketing investment.